 Places to visit in Spangmik

 Pangong Tso Lake: Be ready for a lightning bolt moment as you see the Pangong Lake yourself.
 You must’ve heard about the lake from others who ride to Ladakh and also seen in movies.
-Your bike trip to Ladakh must include a trip to the glorious Pangong Lake, or else it will be unjust.
+If you’re planning a bike trip to Ladakh, you must include a trip to the glorious Pangong Lake.

 Tangtse Gompa is another tranquil monastery you’ll visit in route to Pangong Lake.
 From this monastery, you’ll get a clear view of the sky-piercing mountains, which you can’t miss photographing.